Musings On Coronavirus And Other Disasters…

 Now times were different.

-Panic buyers didn’t care if the little old lady who shopped with us regularly and lived alone got her spaghetti – as long as they got their 18 packages of it.
-Some people were rude, some anxious, and all of them were in a hurry (unless it was their turn.)
+Panic buyers didn’t care if the little old lady who lived alone and shopped with us regularly got her spaghetti – as long as they go their 18 packages of it.
+Some people were rude, some obviously anxious, some simply selfish, and all of them were in a hurry (unless it was their turn.)

-While people were stocking up on things like toilet roll, pasta, baked beans and baby wipes as if the zombie apocalypse had finally arrived, they were still taking their lead from the laissez-faire attitude of the British Government.
-As a result, in these early days, most were not taking the immediate threat too seriously.
-This meant shoppers were in close proximity to one another and to us, the shop staff.
+Although people were stocking up on things like toilet paper, pasta, baked beans and baby wipes as if the Zombie Apocalypse had finally arrived, they were still taking their lead from the laissez-faire attitude of the British Government.
+As a result, in these early days, most were not actually taking the immediate threat too seriously.
+The stockpiling was more of a precautionary measure.
+But this meant shoppers were still in close proximity to one another and to us, the shop staff.